sf-wdi-26/modules/w08/d03/m3-to-eatly-app/readme.md

 Your goal is to improve the `createFood` method (in the client-side `app.js`) where the comments say `OPTIMIZE`.

->`createFood` call `renderFoods` after it has run. `renderFoods` helps maintain state, but unfortunately re-renders **all** the foods to achieve this.
+>Note: `createFood` calls `renderFoods` after it has run. `renderFoods` helps maintain state, but unfortunately re-renders **all** the foods to achieve this.
 This process is slightly inefficient...

-Consider creating a new method, `renderFood` (note the singular).
+Consider creating a new method, `renderFood` (it's singular).

 * It should change nothing from the user's perspective rather than (imperceptibly) optimize performance.
 * It should template the result of **only** the most recently created food onto the top of the page.